layer6ai-labs/DropoutNet/README.md

 1. Download dataset above, extract and keep the directory structures.

-2. Set parameters at the beginning of `main.py`
+2. run `main.py`
-    * set appropriate paths under `# SETTINGS`
-    * specifically, `DATA_PATH` must point to the `recsys.pub/eval` folder in the downloaded dataset
-    * `CHECKPOINT_PATH` should point to the directory to dump model files, or `None` if not dumping model files
-    * `TB_LOG_PATH` should point to the path to save Tensorboard log files, or `None` if not saving logs
-    * parameters can be changed under the `# DEFINITIONS` section

-3. Runing the main script will start training.
+    * for usage, run with `main.py --help`
+    * this script demos DropoutNet on RecSys dataset, producing results outlined in the paper
+    * default setting runs a simple two layer network with appropriate setting
+    * default setting uses gpu for training and cpu for inference
-4. (Optionally) launch tensorboard to monitor progress by `tensorboard --logdir=/datadrive/tmp/citeu.tf.log`
+3. (Optionally) launch tensorboard to monitor progress by `tensorboard --logdir=<log_path>`

 <a name="notes"/>